Xtra-Computing/thundersvm/README.md

-mascot svmcv
+GPU-SVM
 ======
-MASCOT is a GPU-based implementation for SVM cross-validation.
-It also has modules for SVM classification.
-We will upgrade the software to support SVM regression soon.
+This GPU-SVM project is based on MASCOT which is a GPU-based implementation for SVM cross-validation.
+GPU-SVM now has modules for SVM classification.
+We are currently upgrading GPU-SVM to support SVM with probability output and SVM regression.

-The associated paper of this source code is: "MASCOT: Fast and Highly Scalable SVM Cross-validation using GPUs and SSDs" published in ICDM 2014.
+The associated paper of this source code is: <i>Wen, Zeyi, et al. "MASCOT: fast and highly scalable SVM cross-validation using GPUs and SSDs."
+2014 IEEE International Conference on Data Mining</i>.

 Report bugs to: name@domain where name=wenzeyi and domain=(google's email)